duke24k/self-driving-car-nd/p3/README.md

 ---
 Data Downsampling

 I used udacity data to train my model.
-35 degree shift is used for left and right images.
+0.35, steering anglie shift value, is used for left and right images.
+(The code for this step is contained from the third code cell of the IPython notebook, p3_final.ipynb)

-The data is highly toward 0, 35, -35, steering angles.
-I did downsampling work as below. downsampling result is slightly different and I tried to make similar mean value of original data.
+The data is highly toward 0, 0.35, -0.35, steering angles.
+I did downsampling work as below. downsampling results were slightly different and I tried to make mean value of downsampled data similar to mean value of original data.

 1. udacity data